 The original investment was expected to pay for itself within 24 months, as the cost of providing the VR sales training amounted to the cost of 2 physical training courses.

-Virtual Shelf is a tool created outright to meet the needs of the FMCG market.
-The individual who undergoes the VR sales training receive instant results and feedback about his or her work progress.
+A virtual shelf is a tool created outright to meet the needs of the FMCG market.
+The individual who undergoes the VR sales training receives instant results and feedback about his or her work progress.
 By wearing virtual goggles and using manipulators, the individual is able to put himself/herself in the role of a customer and evaluate current product display from the customer’s perspective.